yonch/rc-hashmap-dev/docs/design.md

   - CountedHashMap<K, V, S>: wraps HandleHashMap and adds per-entry refcounting (increments on get/clone, decrements on put).
   - RcHashMap<K, V, S>: wraps HandleHashMap and adds a `Ref` handle, which frees the reference when dropped.
 - Constraints: single-threaded, no atomics, no per-entry heap allocations, stable generational keys, O(1) average lookups, unique keys.
+  - Reentrancy: disallowed in HandleHashMap methods (these may observe transiently inconsistent internal state) and allowed elsewhere.
+Those methods only call user code via `K: Eq/Hash` during probing.
+After `remove()` returns `(K,V)` and the structure is consistent again, `Drop` for `K`/`V` may reenter the map.
+A debug-only guard enforces non-reentrancy inside HandleHashMap; upper layers do not use the guard.

 Why this split?
 - Localize invariants: each layer has a small, precise contract.
 We can test and audit them separately.